MicrosoftDocs/visualstudio-docs/docs/test/walkthrough-creating-and-running-unit-tests-for-windows-store-apps.md

 2. In the search box of the **Create a new project** page, enter **unit test**.

-   The list of template filters to those for unit testing.
+   The list of templates filters to those for unit testing.

 3. Select the **Unit Test App (Universal Windows)** template for either C# or Visual Basic, and then select **Next**.